SAP-samples/cloud-alm-api-examples/applications/calm-api-consumer-ui5-sample/README.md

 -	Search “cloud foundry” in the search bar
 -	Check the “Display the current Cloud Foundry target information in the status bar” checkbox
 -	Click on “Connect to CF” in the bottom left corner
--	Fill in the successive fields with the right information for your subaccount (at the top of the screen)
+-	Fill in the successive fields with the right information for your subaccount (you can find the endpoint in the cockpit from your subaccount overview)
 -	On the bottom left corner is now written your BTP tenant.